rLannes/CigarParser/README.md

 ```rust
 CigarParser = { git = "https://github.com/rLannes/CigarParser" }
 ```

-load the crate and the module:
+This crate exposes the Cigar structure that you can load using the following:

 ```rust
 extern crate CigarParser;
 use CigarParser::cigar::Cigar;